CasRepoClone/ClobberAI/README.md

 # ClobberAI
-**minimax and alpha-beta pruning for AI move prediction on the board game 'Clobber'
+**minimax and alpha-beta pruning for AI move prediction on the board game 'Clobber' for module Artificial Intelligence and Knowledge Engineering - Wykład

+Completion by
+29/04/25

 _Originally, game was designed on a 5x6 board, but more and more games are being played on a 10x10 board.
 Each player has his own color.
 At the beginning,